 - Operating a vessel under the influence of alcohol or drugs is strictly prohibited

 - Boat operators must go appropriate speeds, especially in “no wake” zones

 - There should be at least one flotation device per passenger on board

 - Boats must be properly registered with the local authorities

 - Boat accidents must be reported as soon as is possible to local authorities

 If a fellow passenger, the operator of the boat you are on, the owner of the boat you are on, or the operator if a different boat neglects to follow these rules, and thus causes an accident, then you are fully within your rights to hold them accountable.

 Have you been injured in a boat crash?
 You do not have to suffer the physical, emotional, and financial effects of the negligent operator without recourse.
-Contact our Phoenix boat accident lawyers today by calling (602) 267-1280 for a free case consultation and more information on how the Breyer Law Offices, P.C. can help you recover the compensation you deserve.
+Contact our Phoenix boat accident lawyers today by calling (602) 457-6222 for a free case consultation and more information on how we can help you.
 If you have not yet decided whether filing a claim is right for you, that is OK, too.
 The Husband & Wife Law Team is happy to provide you with the information and answers you need to make the best decision for you.